Keeping Your Health In Check During The Winter

 - Wash your hands frequently to avoid spreading germs and viruses

-- Avoid smoking to help to protect you against bronchitis.
+- Avoid smoking to help protect you against bronchitis.

 Colds and Flu